Reliable Sources: Newsroom shooter exploited journalism's open doors

 Within two hours of the shooting, with many people wondering if the incident was somehow inspired by his anti-media rhetoric, President Trump tweeted out his "thoughts and prayers" for "the victims and their families."

-When he arrived back at the White House, reporters shouted Q's and he did not engage.
+When he arrived back at the White House, reporters shouted questionns and he did not engage.
 But press secretary Sarah Sanders met the gravity of the moment with a statement that read in part, "A violent attack on innocent journalists doing their job is an attack on every American."

 "We need more than prayers"